veerdosi/founder-pipeline/README.md

-# Initiation Pipeline: AI-Powered Founder Discovery and Ranking
+# Initiation Pipeline: AI-Powered Company Enrichment and Founder Ranking

-This repository contains the source code for the Initiation Pipeline, a comprehensive, multi-source data processing system designed to discover, analyze, and rank early-stage AI companies and their founders.
-The system leverages an advanced L1-L10 experience classification framework, real-time data enhancement from multiple APIs, and a robust verification process to build detailed, actionable datasets.
+This repository contains the source code for the Initiation Pipeline, a streamlined 3-stage data processing system designed to enrich Crunchbase company data and rank their founders.
+The system processes direct Crunchbase CSV inputs, adds market analysis and sector classification, then discovers and ranks founders using an advanced L1-L10 experience classification framework.

 ## Table of Contents